petersilva/drobo-utils/README.txt

 #    if m.match(l) :
 #        sys.path.insert(1, os.path.normpath("build/" + l ))

-This is fine for testing, but will only works if invoked from the directory containg the drobo-utils files.
+This is fine for testing, but will only work if invoked from the directory containg the drobo-utils files.
 Once installed using 'install' or a built package, these lines are not needed.